Learn how to keep your trees safe from wildlife inexpensively and naturally.

 Wow, what can I say!
 This is such a great go-to easy to follow guide on protecting newly planted young trees and shrubs from deer and rodents throughout an edible landscape without using a costly and time-intensive perimeter fence.
 I hadn’t the slightest idea of why I should protect my newly planted trees and how I should go about doing that, yet this course clearly explains this and more.
 I especially enjoyed learning how to be in greater reciprocity with the land I am tending.
 Weaving research, personal experience, and humor, this course taught me strategies and techniques to reduce deer and rodent pressure in a way that feels in harmony with the natural world I am stewarding.

-Stephen Saladyga — Gardener and Homesteader, North Carolina
+Stephen Saladyga — Gardener and Homesteader

 Frequently Asked Questions